Skip to main content

 Cloud vs on-premise Deployment

-Having an on premise infrastructure server model means maintaining infrastructure on your own, which directly reflects in investment for servers, software, and technical personnel.
+Having an on-premise infrastructure server model means maintaining infrastructure on your own, directly reflecting investment in servers, software, and technical personnel.

 Cloud virtual infrastructure also offers you high flexibility in implementing broader infrastructure.

-Cloud integration also facilitates faster installation and support services, while it might take days together to get an on-premise server on board.
-A system administrator with Cloud support can perform at a rate ten times faster than in an on-premise infrastructure.
+Cloud integration also facilitates faster installation and support services, while getting an on-premise server on board might take days together.
+A system administrator with cloud infrastructure management support can perform ten times faster than in an on-premise infrastructure.

 3) Workflow and Delivery